korneliuszw/Resh/README.md

 - [ ] Random video from youtube (not sure about it yet)
 - [ ] Coin flip
 And much more things!

+# Issues:

+- There is some weird error on my AWS instance while installing npm modules.
+Not sure if it is some problem with my package.json or only instance.

+- Tester reported that in the middle of music bot stops.
+I didn't get this error on mine server.
+- Audio is in pretty bad quality.
+I will try my best to improve it.